tteerrii/income-tax-cost-of-living-analysis/data/README.md

 # Data Folder

-This folder contains the datasets used in this project.
+This folder contains all datasets used in the project.

+The data is organized into two categories:

-## Structure
+## raw/

-- **raw/**
-  Contains the original datasets downloaded from external sources.
+Original datasets downloaded from external sources.
-  These files are not modified and serve as the starting point for data cleaning.

-- **processed/**
-  Contains cleaned and merged datasets generated during the analysis.
-  These datasets are produced by scripts in the `scripts/` folder and are used for visualization and analysis.

-## Data Sources

-The datasets include:
+These include:
-- State income data
-- State tax bracket information (Tax Foundation)
+- State tax bracket data (Tax Foundation)
-- Rental cost data
 - Grocery price data by state
+- Rental cost data by state

+## processed/
+Datasets generated during data cleaning and transformation.

+These include:
+- Cleaned state tax bracket dataset
+- Merged tax and income dataset
+- Final dataset used for cost-of-living analysis

+See the README files in each folder for more details about the datasets.